Tprice-90/gaming_franchises_frontend/README.md

   Game List component to work through issue with no data being recieved from backend, game-card.component will be set like previous project to prevent any further issues

+### 2022/12/02
+- Instead of creating a new branch, I'm going to develop the game-list component (Which I should have done first to begin with) here in order to provide a list function for the content card

+### ISSUE

+Data from the API was not being processed properly.
+After a lot of googling and scanning the code from the original project, I found the error that I made:
+  - First did a console log within the subscription to the getGames in the content-list component
+  - the data returned as expected but no cards were displaying in the browser
+  - The refference within the <app-game-card> call in the game-list.component.html, I used *ngFor to itterate through the data but never bound the input to the itterable.